 - move it by the mouse with LeftClick+Hold.
 Esc key pressed during the movement cancels the operation; or

 - resize it by mouse movement with Ctrl+LeftClick+Hold.
-The resulting cycle will pass the final point of the mouse move and its previous centre will be preserved.
+The resulting cycle will pass the final point of the mouse move and its previous centres will be preserved for circles and hyperbolas; scaled parabolas will keep their vertices.

 Furthermore,